Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

     The three steps outlined above partition near surface soil storage between near surface soil storage for the following day, AET, and the soil moisture deficit/reservoir respectively

-Groundwater recharge occurs only when the soil moisture deficit is negative, ie there is surplus water in the soil moisture reservoir
+Groundwater recharge occurs only when the soil moisture deficit is negative, i.e. there is surplus water in the soil moisture reservoir.

 We also added an irrigation component to the Rushton model as follows: